Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for Yoshida-based product formulas

 where the equality modulo terms with degree $\geq 2$ in $B$ is obtained as before.
 Here $A_{9,m}$, $B_{9,m}$, $D^{(1)}_{9,m}$ and~$E_{9,m}$ are the 9th-order polynomials in the variables $(w_1,\ldots,w_m)$.
 These variables are obtained by solving a set of algebraic equations for which many solutions exist.
 Five solutions with $m=7$ are provided in Ref.~\cite[Table~2]{yos90} and Ref.~\cite{MCP+24} found many more new solutions; see Ref.~\cite[Tables~I--III]{MCP+24} for some solutions with~$m=7,8,10$.
 The 9th-order polynomials are given in Ref.~\cite[Eqs.~(A38--A45)]{MCP+24}, from which we obtain the numerical values for these polynomials and the constant~$c$ defined in \cref{eq:Km8mod}.

 Let us now take the symplectic corrector as $C = c\lambda^8 \ad^7_A(\alpha B)$.
 Then by~\cref{eq:sympC} we obtain the expression

 for the modified 8th-order kernel.
-Observe that the leading error here is better than the leading error~$\mathcal{O}(\alpha\abs{\lambda}^9)$ for non-corrected YPF8 by a factor of~$\alpha$.
+Observe that the leading error here is better than the leading error~$\order{\alpha|\lambda|^9}$ for non-corrected YPF8 by a factor of~$\alpha$.

-The approach described above is applicable to 6th- and 8th-order YPFs, as the error operator of order~$\lambda^{11}$ term and higher-order terms in the kernel are unknown.
+The described approach is applicable to 6th- and 8th-order YPFs, as the error operators of orders greater than~$11$ in the kernel are unknown.
 Next we describe an approach that can be used for higher-order YPFs.